-The very nature of a true story sometimes begs the storytellers to add interesting little tidbits to improve the end and so forth.
-So, I’m sure that little Bobby’s story as we know it today, might also have a few airy-fairy bits added to it.
+The nature of a true story sometimes begs the storytellers to add interesting little tidbits to improve the end and so forth.
+I’m sure that little Bobby’s story as we know it today, also has a few airy-fairy bits added to it.
 Whatever the case may be, it is still a tale which is often told, making Bobby the Skye terrier famous even 150 years after his death.
-The very fact that I’m writing this post will tell you that I’m also one of his devoted followers.
-When I visited Edinburgh for the first time, my sole interest was to go to Greyfriars Kirkyard where Bobby’s story really began and ended.
+The fact that I’m writing this post will tell you that I’m also one of his devoted followers.
+When I visited Edinburgh for the first time, my sole interest was to go to Greyfriars Kirkyard where Bobby’s story really begins and ends.
 (The graveyard itself is a most fascinating place to visit, complete with vaults and many a ghostly tale attached, but I don’t want to regress from Bobby’s story for now).

 According to one of the popular stories, two year old Bobby the Sky terrier belonged to John Grey – some say he was a policeman, others say he was a shepherd who came down from the mountains to seek lodging in Edinburgh during the severe winter of 1865.
 He and Bobby shared a modest room in the vicinity of Candlemaker Row.
 The inseparable pair ate a daily meal at the pub not far from their room, where they became well-known to the owner and his family.
 On a particularly cold rainy day, John Grey and his devoted Bobby failed to turn up.
 After the inn keeper had not seen them for three days, they sent someone to check on him and Bobby at his lodgings.
 There a sad sight awaited them, because Bobby’s master had died – presumably from consumption and the cold – and Bobby sat shivering next to the corpse, refusing to move away.

 John Grey was buried in nearby Greyfriars Kirkyard.
 On the day of the funeral, Bobby trotted along next to his master’s coffin.
 After the sad ceremony, Bobby stayed behind at the new grave, sitting on the fresh mound of soil after the few mourners had left.
 That night, when the keeper locked the graveyard gates, he chased Bobby out.
-After all, dogs were not allowed to be in the graveyard without their owners and after dark no one was allowed in – not even a small Skye terrier devoted to his master and so his life as a stray in the streets of old Edinburgh began.
+After all, dogs were not allowed to be in the graveyard without their owners and after dark no one was allowed in – not even a small Skye terrier devoted to his master.
+Thus, began Bobby’s life as a stray in the streets of old Edinburgh.

 Bobby would get in and sit on his master’s grave during the day and be kicked out at night.
 Fortunately, the inn keeper and his family took mercy on the little fellow and fed him daily.
 He even readily went home with them, but when nightfall came, Bobby left and somehow managed to sneak into the churchyard to keep a vigil at his master’s grave.

-As time went by, even the hardest heart was softened and the churchyard keeper began to turn a blind eye, allowing Bobby to stay at the grave at all times.
-Yet, Bobby faced execution if he were to get caught and send to the pound.
+As time went by, even the hardest heart softened and the churchyard keeper began to turn a blind eye, allowing Bobby to stay at the grave at all times, but Bobby faced execution if he were to get caught and send to the pound.
 After all, his master had died.
-Strictly speaking, he was a stray and don’t we all know what happens to strays at most pounds . . .
+Strictly speaking, he was a stray, and we all know what happens to strays at most pounds . . .
 Fortunately, the children in the area began to view Bobby as their dog and so, they bravely faced the Lord Provost and managed to get a license for Bobby.
 His new legal status allowed him to freely move about, proudly wearing his collar with its license attached.

-This little story of devotion and loyalty highlights just how valuable pets are, because they enrich the lives of their humans and everyone who comes in contact with them.
-I’m sure that everyone who knew Bobby the Skye terrier would agree.
+This little story of devotion and loyalty highlights just how valuable pets are.
+They enrich the lives of their humans and everyone who comes in contact with them.
+I’m sure that everyone who loves Bobby the Skye terrier will agree.
 Now, in our modern age, his monument stands as a lonely tribute to the loyalty of this little dog, reminding us as humans what our responsibilities are when it comes to caring for animals that we at one time or another voluntarily accepted.

 After considering the facts in connection with Bobby Greyfriars, I believe that there will always be a demand for good, well-written animal and bird stories.
 Such stories will seldom become old hat, or no longer fashionable in view of the ever-increasing avalanche of tales about vampires, werewolves, zombies, shape-shifters and super machines saving the world.
 The memory of the likes of Lassie, Jock of the Bushveld, Black Beauty, James Herriot’s stories, Richard Adam’s Watership Down or The Wind in the Willows and Peter Rabbit will be remembered as part of an endless list of well-loved stories.
 One only needs to check on Goodreads to see how often classic stories remain in print or get reviews.
 Why?
 I think they are read, not just by the younger generation, but even older ones who read to a loved one, or want to secretly go back to the magical place of a child where everything in the world remains good.